Colorado Restaurant Employs 64 Workers During Hiring Shortage

 “We expanded our benefits program.
 We offer a $50 per month wellness stipend to all employees.
 It can be used toward anything related to your physical or mental health, like a gym membership, workout clothes, massages, or a chiropractor.
 Anything related to your health,” Dumontet.

 Whole Sol also began offering full health care benefits to employees and a $1,000 retention bonus after six months of employment.
-These benefits attracted new recruits like Alyssa Romero.READ MORE: Colorado Company Icon Source Hopes To Be Leading Authority To Connect Student-Athletes With Brands
+These benefits attracted new recruits like Alyssa Romero.READ MORE: 'Hot Zone Map' Allows Fort Collins Residents To Report & Monitor Illegal Fireworks

 “I’m a runner.
 If I wanted to get some new shoes or a massage, they’ll pay $50 of that.
 I was really intrigued right away when Phil offered that to me,” said Romero.

-When Romero isn’t working at Whole Sol, she’s a student-athlete at Metro State University.
+When Romero isn’t working at Whole Sol, she’s a student-athlete at Metropolitan State University of Denver.
 She’s a college kid who needed income and noticed a hiring Whole Sol location near her training route.

 She ran toward an industry she’s never worked in.

 “You always hear how companies will only hire people with the experience.
 I had this opportunity, not having experience, to get into it,” said Romero.
-“I wanted a new experience, especially with me being so young.”MORE NEWS: Hundreds Of Businesses Hit With Supply Chain Ransomware Attack Ahead Of Holiday Weekend
+“I wanted a new experience, especially with me being so young.”MORE NEWS: Aurora Launching Fireworks From Bicentennial Park On 4th Of July

 The Colorado Restaurant Association recently created a job board to make it easier for people to find openings within the industry.